Why single gender

 Most boys are engaged when they are doing rather than listening.
 Our boys have active learning experiences both indoors and outdoors.
 They run experiments, participate in simulations, and create and build tangible things.
 They have action-oriented reading options.
 And they are never bored -- there is always something new for them to do!

 “Boy energy” is different.
 Instead of having our boys sit all day and punishing them when they get restless, we let them stand, move or lie down to work.
 What matters is that they do great work!
 To get rid of some energy, they have P.E. every day!
 And they won’t get “put out” for each “silly” comment or action; they are taught to do better.

 Rites of Passage

-The Boys Academy will have a significant number of male staff, along with outside professionals and college students, who serve as role models and mentors, and who expect academic and character excellence from our boys.
-Scholars will have daily check-ins with at least one adult male to provide support and perspective on any issues they may be working through.
+The Boys Academy have a significant number of male staff, along with outside professionals and college students, who serve as role models and mentors, and who expect academic and character excellence from our boys.
+Scholars have daily check-ins with at least one adult male to provide support and perspective on any issues they may be working through.